X3I/poketwo.com/pokemon/ralts.md

 ---
 permalink: /pokemon/ralts
-image: /img/logo.png
+image: /img/pokemon/ralts.png
+description: >
+  Ralts is a dual-type Psychic/Fairy Pokémon.
+  It evolves into Kirlia starting at level 20, which evolves into Gardevoir starting at level 30 or, if male, Gallade when exposed to a Dawn Stone.
-description: Ralts can be found on Route 34 by Headbutting trees.
+  Ralts can be found on Route 34 by Headbutting trees.
 Here is a map of trees you can Headbutt.
 ---

 # Ralts

+Ralts is a dual-type Psychic/Fairy Pokémon.

+It evolves into Kirlia starting at level 20, which evolves into Gardevoir starting at level 30 or, if male, Gallade when exposed to a Dawn Stone.

+## Location

 Ralts can be found on Route 34 by [Headbutt](/moves/headbutt)ing trees.
 Here is a map of trees you can [Headbutt](/moves/headbutt) for Ralts.